-Laparoscopic insemination involves well planned technical procedure, that mostly depends on the efficiency of synchronized oestrus, the quality of the ova and semen.
+Laparoscopic insemination involves the well-planned technical procedure, that mostly depends on the efficiency of synchronized oestrus, the quality of the ova and semen.
 Estrus synchronization is achieved by placing progesterone sponges in the sheep's vagina, where they stand for 12 - 14 days (the maximum range can be 12-17 days).
 When extracting a sponge, sheep are simultaneously injected with Pregnant Mare Serum Gonadotropin (PMSG).

 While sponges are in the vagina, sheep should avoid high temperatures.
 PMSG stimulates the sheep to enter the oestrus in the period from 14 to 18 hours, and at the same time can serve to increase the number of ovulations (increasing tweening rate, triple, etc.).
 If you have a limited number of rams or plan to inseminate two groups of sheep consecutively, with two or three days apart, the sheep may receive sponges at the same time, but they are pulled out in two or three days.
 For example. sponges would remain in sheep for 12, 14 or 16 days.